droggen/BlueMax/firmware/v1/README.md

 Using the UART assumes that BlueMax is plugged onto BasePower, which includes a UART-USB transceiver.
 Alternatively, it can be used with BlueSense, if the firmware of BlueSense is modified to enable its UART interface on the appropriate pins.

+### uart\_selftest\_platformeditor

+This design uses the Platform Editor to instantiate the RS232 UART from the University Program in the IP catalog.
+The design works otherwise identically to uart\_selftest, except the baudrate is 115200 bps.

+This design may be used as a starting point for a design using the platform designer.